wconrad/ftpd/README.md

 ## CREDITS

-Thanks to Databill, LLC, which supported the creation of this library, and granted permission to donate it ot the community.
+Thanks to Databill, LLC, which supported the creation of this library, and granted permission to donate it to the community.